mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/operations/managing-nodes/index.md

 # Adding Nodes to an On-Premise Cluster

-**NOTE** This process applies to clusters whose infrastructure was manually provisioned.
-This will include most on-prem environments, as well as some AWS clusters that were configured without the use of Konvoy's Terraform integration.
+<p class="message--note"><strong>NOTE: </STRONG> This process applies to clusters whose infrastructure was manually provisioned.
+This will include most on-prem environments, as well as some AWS clusters that were configured without the use of Konvoy's Terraform integration.</p>

 To safely add nodes to a running on-prem cluster, you'll need the following files from the cluster's maintenance repository: